8agana/unified-intelligence/README.md

 ## Overview

-UnifiedIntelligence is a powerful Model Control Protocol (MCP) server that provides cognitive architecture and thought processing capabilities.
+UnifiedIntelligence is a powerful Model Context Protocol (MCP) server that provides cognitive architecture and thought processing capabilities.
 It enables AI systems to:

 - Store and retrieve complex thoughts with metadata
 - Process thoughts using various cognitive frameworks